Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 });
 {% endhighlight %}

-Then we can use the component
+Our component usage to produce our 'apartment' icon then only needs to following html.
 {% highlight html %}
 <svg-icon icon-name="'apartment'"><svg-icon>
 {% endhighlight %}

-Assuming we have our modules that contain this component setup correctly this will produce the same apartment icon <svg class="icon" style="width: 20px; height: 20px; display: inline-block;"><use xlink:href="#apartment"></use></svg>
+Assuming we have our [`angular modules`](https://docs.angularjs.org/guide/module) that contain this component setup correctly this will produce the our 'apartment' icon <svg class="icon" style="width: 20px; height: 20px; display: inline-block;"><use xlink:href="#apartment"></use></svg>

 Here is a working example of all of the concepts we have covered so far.
+There are some extras in the example that I have left out so far for simplicity.
 Assumed knowledge here is the [`$onChanges` life cycle hook](https://blog.thoughtram.io/angularjs/2016/03/29/exploring-angular-1.5-lifecycle-hooks.html#onchanges) and [`ng-style`](https://docs.angularjs.org/api/ng/directive/ngStyle) used to set our icon size.

 <p data-height="400" data-theme-id="0" data-slug-hash="xqXzqa" data-default-tab="html,result" data-user="Samic8" data-embed-version="2" data-pen-title="Angular Icon System (Icon)" class="codepen">See the Pen <a href="https://codepen.io/Samic8/pen/xqXzqa/">Angular Icon System (Icon)</a> by Sam Dawson (<a href="http://codepen.io/Samic8">@Samic8</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 ## Aliases

-Aliases are the most powerfull part of this component, it helps keep icons consistent across our application.
-It allows icons unqiue names to be independent of their usage names, allows the same icon to be used for multiple use cases with different names.
-Allows replacing of icons with ease without having to do a find and replace.
-Now lets get into how we go about get this working for our icon system.
+Aliases are the most powerful part of our icon system, it helps keep icons consistent across our application.
+Aliases provide a way for an icons unique name to be independent of their usage name, allowing the same icon to be used for multiple use cases with different names.
+Another benefit is being able to replace icons with without having to do a find and replace.
+Now lets get into how we go about get aliases working for our icon system.

-We want to add a extra binding to our `svgIcon` component called `aliasName`.
-Here we will use one-way binding `<`, which allows us to watch for changes and change icons on the fly.
+We want to add a extra binding to our `svgIcon` [`component`](https://docs.angularjs.org/guide/component) called `aliasName`.
+Here we will use [`one-way binding (<)](https://docs.angularjs.org/guide/component), which allows us to watch for changes and update icons on the fly.
 {% highlight javascript %}
 .component('svgIcon', {
     template: '<svg class="icon">